billythedummy/solana-experiments/mutim-cpi/README.md

 ## Result

-**Program C fails with writable privilege escalated when it attempts to CPI program C with account reset to mutable**
+**Program B fails with writable privilege escalated when it attempts to CPI program C with account reset to mutable**

 This confirms [@enzoampil's reply](https://github.com/enzoampil)